Where magnificent architecture, deep history and untouched nature merge

 Don't miss the Tamozawa Imperial villa, part of which dates back to 1632.

 Lake Chuzenji and its onsen area are easily accessible by bus from the city.
-The must-see Kegon-no-Taki Falls is widely considered one of Japan's most spectacular cascades.
+The must-see Kegon Falls is widely considered one of Japan's most spectacular cascades.

 In late March and early April, a 16-kilometer corridor of cherry trees blooms between Utsunomiya and Nikko on the old Nikko Kaido Route.
 A bus ride between the cities will let you take it in on the go; rent a car to stop off for photos as you please.